Lolita: Style and interpretation

 The novel is narrated by Humbert, who riddles the narrative with word play and his wry observations of American culture.
 The novel's flamboyant style is characterized by double entendres, multilingual puns, anagrams, and coinages such as nymphet, a word that has since had a life of its own and can be found in most dictionaries, and the lesser-used "faunlet".
-Most writers see Humbert as an unreliable narrator and credit Nabokov's powers as an ironist.
-For Richard Rorty, in his interpretation of Lolita in Contingency, Irony, and Solidarity, Humbert is a "monster of incuriosity".
+For Richard Rorty, in his interpretation of Lolita in Contingency, Irony, and Solidarity, Humbert is a "monster of incuriosity", dramatizing "the particular form of cruelty about which Nabokov worried most – incuriosity" in that he is "exquisitely sensitive to everything which affects or provides expression for his own obsession, and entirely incurious about anything that affects anyone else."

-Nabokov, who famously decried those he considered 'moralists', social satire, and novels with a direct political message avoided providing any overt interpretations to his work.
-However when prompted in a late-life interview with: "Your sense of the immorality of the relationship between Humbert Humbert and Lolita is very strong.
+Nabokov, who famously decried social satire, novels with direct political messages, and those he considered "moralists", avoided providing any overt interpretations to his work.
+However, when prompted in a 1967 interview with: "Your sense of the immorality of the relationship between Humbert Humbert and Lolita is very strong.
 In Hollywood and New York, however, relationships are frequent between men of forty and girls very little older than Lolita.
-They marry—to no particular public outrage; rather, public cooing."
-Replied:
+They marry—to no particular public outrage; rather, public cooing", he replied: